 As discussed in Note 8, under the First and Second Amended Platinum Notes, Platinum-Montaur Life Sciences, LLC (Platinum) had the right to convert all or any portion of the unpaid principal or unpaid interest accrued on any draws subsequent to the second quarter of 2013 under the Platinum credit facility into Navidea common stock, under certain circumstances.
 In May 2015, Navidea and Platinum executed a Third Amended Platinum Note, which extends Platinum's right to convert any portion of the unpaid principal or unpaid interest to all draws under the credit facility, including those made prior to the second quarter of 2013.
 The Third Amended Platinum Note also changed other provisions of the Platinum Loan Agreement as discussed further in Note 8.
 Platinum's debt instrument, including the embedded option to convert such debt into common stock, is recorded at fair value on the consolidated balance sheets.
-The estimated fair value of the Platinum notes payable is \$10.4 million at June 30, 2015.
+The estimated fair value of the Platinum notes payable is \$12.3 million at September 30, 2015.

 MT issued warrants to purchase 300 shares of MT Common Stock in connection with the sale of 10 shares of MT Preferred Stock in March 2015.
-In accordance with current accounting guidance, the warrants are required to be accounted for as a derivative liability at fair value, with subsequent changes in fair value included in earnings.
-The estimated fair value of the MT warrants is \$63,000 at June 30, 2015, and will continue to be measured on a recurring basis.
-See Notes 6 and 9.
+The warrants have certain characteristics including a net settlement provision that require the warrants to be accounted for as a derivative liability at fair value, with subsequent changes in fair value included in earnings.
+The estimated fair value of the MT warrants is \$63,000 at September 30, 2015, and will continue to be measured on a recurring basis.
+See Notes 1(b)(3) and 6.